It's time to start making a plan for your education

 Merit-based scholarships are awarded at the time of admission without consideration of financial need.
-But other scholarships are available.
-Check out our scholarship tip sheet as well as other scholarship opportunities that require separate applications.
+There are other awards available though, so look at our scholarship tip sheet and the other scholarship opportunities that require separate applications.

 2. Submit your FAFSA

 The FAFSA will ask for a school code.
-Loyola's school code is 001710.
+Loyola's code is 001710.

 *Please note that the state of Illinois' MAP deadline changes year-to-year and has been as early as February in years past.

 3. Student Aid Report

 Shortly after submitting your FAFSA, you will receive a Student Aid Report.
-It is your opportunity to review and correct the information the federal government will use to determine your financial aid award.
-Please review the Student Aid Report carefully.
+This is your opportunity to review and correct the information the federal government will use to determine your financial aid award.
+Please review it carefully.

 Student Aid Reports are available online to those who submit an email address in their application.
-The Student Aid Report may say that you've been selected for verification.
-If that's the case, you may be asked for additional information.
+The report could say that you've been selected for verification.
+If that's the case, you will be asked for additional information.
 Continue reading for more about what you'll need to do.

 4. Determining your need

 Once you submit your FAFSA, the U.S. Department of Education will determine your Expected Family Contribution (EFC).
-They will consider a number of factors such as the size of the family, the number of family members in college, income for students and parents, and assets for students and parents.
+They will consider a number of factors such as the size of your family, the number of family members in college, income for students and parents, and assets for students and parents.
 This information will be used to calculate your financial need.
 Loyola will use your EFC and financial need to determine your financial aid award.